 Scope of works

-- The bridge will be approximately 65 metres tall at its highest point and stretches 370 metres from bank to bank, with a steel cable-stay span of 160 metres at its centre
+- The bridge is approximately 72 metres tall at its highest point and stretches 370 metres from bank to bank, with a steel cable-stay span of 160 metres at its centre

-- There will be approximately 8 metres between the water and the underside of the bridge
+- There are approximately 8 metres between the water and the underside of the bridge

 - Only two piers are located in the river, respecting the area’s heritage and minimise the impact on the river

-- It will be at least nine metres wide, wider at pause points and includes some shelter.
+- It is at least nine metres wide, wider at pause points and includes some shelter.